balty/ftc/README.md

 --------
 - master: contains the mainline development code (usually stable)
 - event-driver: [MERGED] contains the transition code to an event-driven paradigm.
 This will help us write maintainable code and develop autonomous code on top of a state machine. (unstable)
-- newbot-conversion: branch for porting all code over to the final bot design (unstable)
+- newbot-conversion: [MERGED] branch for porting all code over to the final bot design (unstable)

 Tags
 --------